jballas/web-dev-hw/assignment-03/README.md

 2. What is a markup language?
 Describe one commonly used in development.

+A markup language is
-HTML, which stands for  Hypertext Markup Language, is a type of markup language used in web design.
-HTML contains different elements of a website, such as headings, paragraphs, and images.
+XHTML, which stands for Extensible Hypertext Markup Language, is the used for more sophisticated web design.
+X

+While, HTML contains different elements of a website, such as headings, paragraphs, and images.

 3. Include your screenshot as an image link.
 ![screenshot for Assignment 03](images/screenshot-successful.PNG)